sttp-book/sttp-book/chapters/testing-techniques/structural-testing.md

 the test case for the loop being executed multiple times.
 Should the test case force the loop to iterate for 2, 5, or 10 times?
 That requires a good understanding of the program/requirement itself.
 Our suggestion for testers is to rely on specification-based techniques.
-With optimal understanding of the specs, one should be able to devise good tests for the particular loop.
+With an optimal understanding of the specs, one should be able to devise good tests for the particular loop.

 ## Criteria subsumption